 La Brigada steakhouse Buenos Aires

-La Brigada steakhouse in San Telmo Buenos Aires
+La Brigada Steakhouse in San Telmo Buenos Aires

-The Buenos Aires grill secret
+The steakhouse in Buenos Aires secret

 Every Argentino/a has a personal favorite steakhouse in Buenos Aires.
 Get in touch with a resident and ask what’s their favorite grill.
 With a lot of passion, they will explain why that steakhouse is the best in Buenos Aires.
 Possibly it is a steakhouse not in the list, but a grill around the corner.
 A bottle of Malbec wine and the delicious meat, and you will are in 1, 2, 3 a true Argentino.